The Sundays

-The Sundays were an English alternative rock band, formed in the late 1980s, which released three albums throughout the 1990s.

-The band's beginnings came with the meeting of singer Harriet Wheeler and guitarist David Gavurin while attending Bristol University.
-Wheeler had played gigs with Cruel Shoes, an early incarnation of the band Jim Jiminee.
-The duo soon augmented the band with bassist Paul Brindley and drummer Patrick Hannan.
+The Sundays were an English alternative rock band.
+The band's lineup consisted of lead vocalist Harriet Wheeler, guitarist David Gavurin, bassist Paul Brindley, and drummer Patrick Hannan.

+Having met while attending Bristol University, Wheeler and Gavurin formed the band in 1988.
 The Sundays secured a recording contract with Rough Trade Records.
 Their debut single was "Can't Be Sure".
-Their first album, Reading, Writing and Arithmetic, was released in 1990, along with their next single "Here's Where the Story Ends", and became a UK top 5 hit.
-The band were often misidentified as being the Primitives, another UK based alternative rock band from Coventry as their vocalists had very similar voices.
+Their first album, Reading, Writing and Arithmetic, was released in 1990 and became a UK top 5 hit.
+The album's lead single "Here's Where the Story Ends" was a number one hit on the Billboard Modern Rock Tracks chart in the United States.

-With Rough Trade's financial troubles and the band's decision to manage themselves, the Sundays' next single, "Goodbye", did not emerge until 1992.
+The Sundays' next single, "Goodbye", did not emerge until 1992.
 Their next album, Blind, arrived the same year, reaching the UK top 15.
 The single "Love" reached number 2 on the US Modern Rock charts.
-The band toured in support of these recordings.

-In 1997 their third album, Static & Silence, was followed by the release of their most successful single to date, "Summertime", which made the UK top 15.
-The album itself reached the UK top 10.
-However, the band has been on a lengthy hiatus since those releases, with Wheeler and Gavurin focusing on raising their two children.
+In 1997, their third and final album, Static & Silence, was followed by the release of their most successful single, "Summertime", which made the UK top 15.